Stock futures trade tentatively after Nasdaq closes above 15,000

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude lost 17 cents to $67.37 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude gained 10 cents to $67.63 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose $1.90 on Tuesday to $67.54.
-Brent crude, used as the price basis for international oils, shed 6 cents to $70.99.
+Brent crude, used as the price basis for international oils, added 17 cents to $71.22.
 It rose $2.30 the previous session to $71.05.

 The Associated Press contributed to this report.